torquebox/torquebox.org/community/datasheet.md

 TorqueBox additionally provides integration with Java CDI components and is manageable through JMX.

-TorqueBox provides an ecosystem of supporting technologies:
+TorqueBox provides an ecosystem of supporting applications:

 * BackStage: Easily see what is going on within the server
 * StompBox: Easy application deployment using `git`